Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Linear Absorption Spectrum

 By evaluating the absorption spectrum in \cref{eq: analytical absorption spectrum} at the hybridized excitonic energies \cref{eq: magnetic frequency}, we obtain the amplitude peak ratio of spin-dark and spin-bright resonances as:

-In \cref{fig:amplitude_ratio_MoS2} and \cref{fig:amplitude_ratio_MoSe2}, we show the peak amplitude ratios from \cref{eq: relative amplitudes} for the materials MoS$_2$ and MoSe$_2$, respectively.
-We evaluate \cref{eq: relative amplitudes} in such a way, that the numerator (denominator) always corresponds to the spin-dark (spin-bright) resonance, and we choose a regime of quasi radiatively-limited linewidth, which corresponds to disorder-/defect-free h-BN-encapsulated samples at cryogenic temperatures.
+In \cref{fig:amplitude_ratios}(a) and \cref{fig:amplitude_ratios}(b), we show the peak amplitude ratios from \cref{eq: relative amplitudes} for the materials MoS$_2$ and MoSe$_2$, respectively.
+We evaluate \cref{eq: relative amplitudes} in such a way that the numerator (denominator) always corresponds to the spin-dark (spin-bright) resonance, and we choose a regime where the radiative and non-radiative linewidths are roughly on the same scale, which corresponds to disorder-/defect-free h-BN-encapsulated samples at cryogenic temperatures.

-In \cref{fig:amplitude_ratio_MoS2}, the peak ratio of MoS$_2$ (olive solid line) displays a monotonous increase within a magnetic field strength interval of up to 30$\,$T. This behavior reflects the increased optical brightening of the initial spin-dark exciton, cf.\ also \cref{fig: energies MoS2} and \cref{fig: mixing coefficient}.
+In \cref{fig:amplitude_ratios}(a), the peak ratio of MoS$_2$ (olive solid line) displays a monotonous increase within a magnetic field strength interval of up to 30$\,$T. This behavior reflects the increased optical brightening of the initial spin-dark exciton, cf.\ also \cref{fig: energies}(b) and \cref{fig: mixing coefficient}.
 We can derive an analytical limit case for \cref{eq: relative amplitudes} by utilizing the fact that the dark-bright splitting dominates over the linewidths.
 We evaluate numerator and denominator separately by using \cref{eq: shifts delta dominates} and a similar limiting case for \cref{eq: magnetic dephasing} and keeping only the terms that grow quadratically in the magnetic field strength and find: